OCA/connector-magento/magentoerpconnect/doc/guides/monitor_resolve_jobs.rst

 #.
 The scheduler action is not running, check in ``Settings > Scheduler
    > Scheduled Actions`` if the action ``Enqueue Jobs`` is active.

 #.
-OpenERP is running in multiprocess and it doesn't have a Cron Worker
+Odoo is running in multiprocess and it doesn't have a Cron Worker
    process running (when using Gunicorn).